FlowFuse/flowfuse/docs/user/high-availability.md

 MQTT includes a feature called [Shared Subscriptions](https://www.hivemq.com/blog/mqtt5-essentials-part7-shared-subscriptions/) that allows a broker to distribute messages between a group of subscribers.
-This provides the load balancing needed for an HA instance - but the flow must be configured to use the appropriate shared subscription topics.
+This provides the load balancing needed for an HA instance - but the flow must be configured to use the appropriate shared subscription topics, as well as to not set a ClientID on the connection to avoid conflicts between the connections.

 The [Project Nodes](./projectnodes.md) have been updated to support shared subscriptions automatically when running in HA mode.